 Finally, be a good example and role model for your employees.
 Let them see that you celebrate and appreciate the role your marriage plays in your life.
 Encourage your employees to celebrate their marriages as well.
 This can be done very simply.
 If your business can afford it, treat employees and their spouses to a dinner out each year at anniversary time.
 Smaller businesses can send around a congratulations card for employee anniversaries and co-workers can contribute a few dollars each to give as a gift to employees at anniversary time.
 These little touches will go a long way toward helping employees realize that you appreciate your marriage and encourage them to do the same.

-So, today after more than 29 years of marriage, I wish my fellow entrepreneurs many years of business success and even more years of marital bliss.
+So, today after 31 years of marriage, I wish my fellow entrepreneurs many years of business success and even more years of marital bliss.
 The question for you this thrilling day is, what do you to let your spouse know that he or she is an important and valuable part of your success?